FriedRonaldo/PsyNet/README.md

 # PsyNet: Self-supervised Approach to Object Localization Using Point Symmetric Transformation
 Official Pytorch implementation of "PsyNet: Self-supervised Approach to Object Localization Using Point Symmetric Transformation"
-This paper is accepted by AAAI 2020.
-The pdf is available at https://aaai.org/Papers/AAAI/2020GB/AAAI-BaekK.206.pdf .

 This implementation is based on these repos.
 * [Pytorch Official ImageNet Example](https://github.com/pytorch/examples/tree/master/imagenet)

 Pre-trained .ckpt will be added.
 (For all scores in the paper)
 * Now available for VGG16BN on CUB and Aircraft

+## PAPER
+This paper is accepted by AAAI 2020.
+The pdf is available at https://aaai.org/Papers/AAAI/2020GB/AAAI-BaekK.206.pdf .

 ## NOTE
 ![structure](./resrc/qualitative_comp.png)